gofr-dev/gofr/docs/quick-start/introduction/page.md

 1. **Creating GoFr Server:**

-   When `gofr.New()` is called, it initializes the framework and handles various setup tasks like initialising logger, metrics, datasources etc based on the configs.
+   When `gofr.New()` is called, it initializes the framework and handles various setup tasks like initializing logger, metrics, datasources, etc. based on the configs.

-   _This single line is a standard part of all gofr servers._
+   _This single line is a standard part of all GoFr servers._

 2. **Attaching a Handler to a Path:**